moorthymadhanraj/Success-Stories/README.md

 4)	Data Infrastructure - Streamlined the Workflow/Dataflow.
 5)	Customer Insights: Led to 20-30% revenue increase by finding potential customers and implementing new marketing strategies.
 6)	Product Insights: Helped to understand top performing products.

+# Developments on my Work Experiences in India
+* Yet to be updated